 We aim to help patients receive treatment closer to home.
-Chemotherapy and radiotherapy treatment will be provided for patients living in south east London at Guy’s Cancer at Queen Mary’s Hospital when our new centre in Sidcup opens in late 2016/early 2017.
+Chemotherapy and radiotherapy treatment is provided for patients living in south east London at Guy’s Cancer at Queen Mary’s Hospital, our new centre in Sidcup which opened in May 2017.
 We also work closely with community based health, social care and voluntary services.

 Better training and research

 Alongside patient care, the new Cancer Centre is also a hub for Guy’s Cancer’s research and clinical trials.
 The hub is home to: